The Singleton

 "Marcus."

 "I am not going to ask whether you slept.
-I am going to send you a packet.
-It is encrypted.
-The key is the first thing Mom asked you to memorize when you were eight.
+I am going to send you a packet — encrypted, the key is the first thing Mom asked you to memorize when you were eight.
 Read it.
 Then call me back.
-I have one hour before my morning rounds."
+I have one hour before rounds."

 The line went quiet.
 The packet arrived.
 The key — *the order of the planets, with Pluto* — unlocked it.

-It was a single PDF, ninety-four pages long, paginated by a man Julian had never met but whose work he had been monitoring at a distance for fifteen months.
-Jeff Zhang.
-The applied-ML lead in Irvine, the man who had spent nineteen months feeding anomalies into a kernel-level monitor.
+A single PDF.
+Ninety-four pages, paginated by a man Julian had never met but had been monitoring at a distance for fifteen months: Jeff Zhang, the applied-ML lead in Irvine, thirty-eight, silver badge, the engineer who had spent nineteen months feeding kernel-level anomalies into a monitor nobody had asked him to build.
 Julian had read his commits.
 He had read his exit interviews from two prior employers.
 He had not read this.

-Page one: a tendon-load trace from a wristband at 09:47:22 UTC on a Tuesday in February, overlaid against a modeled Auberval Astralis at ninety-eight grams.
-The match was within sigma. *His own watch.*
+Page one: a tendon-load trace from a wristband at 09:47:22 UTC on a Tuesday in February, modeled against an Auberval Astralis at ninety-eight grams, platinum, forty millimeter.
+The match sat inside one sigma. *His own watch.
+His own wrist, eight thousand kilometers away, on another man.*

 Page seven: biometric simultaneity between Jeff Zhang in Irvine and a passenger on *The Singleton* off Positano. *Himself.*

-Page nineteen: a near-death event in Seattle on a Thursday in March, time-coded to a kitchen-floor episode in Irvine in which Jeff Zhang's skin tone briefly logged at the cyanotic threshold for ninety-three seconds while no medical condition could be identified.
-The two events were the same event, indexed at different bodies.
+Page nineteen: a near-death event in Seattle on a Thursday in March, time-coded to a kitchen-floor episode in Irvine during which Jeff Zhang's skin tone logged at the cyanotic threshold for ninety-three seconds while no medical condition could be identified.
+Two events.
+One event, indexed at two bodies.

-Page forty-two: a Primary Key collision report.
-Two children — Lucy Zhang, age eight, and Ella Zhang, age five — sharing a single underlying cryptographic identifier the system was incapable of producing for unrelated genomes. *Sisters who are, at the protocol layer, the same entity.*
+Page forty-two: a Primary Key collision.
+Two children — Iris Zhang, age eight, Nora Zhang, age five — sharing a single cryptographic identifier the system was provably incapable of generating for unrelated genomes. *Sisters who are, at the protocol layer, the same row.*

-Page sixty-three: a ghost commit on the Meridian corporate code repository.
+Page sixty-three: a ghost commit on the Meridian corporate repository.
 SHA `5fhefy8f8`.
 Authenticated by Jeff Zhang's badge at 03:14:22 UTC on a date Jeff was demonstrably asleep.
-The commit message read *"a better draft of me — committed by a future version of the same person."* The IP signature on the diff matched a code style Meridian had not seen since their internal interpretability team had open-sourced a paper four years earlier — *Julian's* code style, recognizable to him at first glance, written by Jeff's hand.
+The commit message read *"a better draft of me — committed by a future version of the same person."* The diff carried a code style Julian had not seen since his own interpretability team open-sourced a paper four years earlier — *his* style, his bracing, his refusal of early returns, recognizable to him at a glance, written by a hand that was not his.

 "Marcus."